April 25th and poppies

 They are the symbols of the Resistance, capable of flourishing precisely on the battlefields and of recalling the red blood with their veins, but also the ideals in which the many partisans who died in the clashes believed.

 In the language of flowers, red poppies symbolise simplicity and consolation and commemorate the dead of war, not only in Italy.
-The poppy is a flower associated with war since ancient times.
+The poppy has been associated with war since ancient times.
 It grows even in the most prohibitive terrain and, more specifically, even in spaces where nothing remains but the destruction of clashes.
 According to legend, the Mongol commander Genghis Khān brought poppy seeds to scatter on the battlefield to honour the fallen.
 In more recent times, John McCrae has thought of recalling the tenacity of these flowers.
-He is a poet, doctor, and Canadian soldier; in Flanders Fields, he evokes the image of red flowers blooming in places devastated by the destruction of the Great War.
+He is a poet, doctor, and Canadian soldier; in Flanders Fields, he evokes the image of red flowers blooming amid the devastation of the Great War.
 Today, these are the symbols of Remembrance Day, the day of remembrance for the victims of the First World War in England and throughout the Commonwealth.

 “You sleep buried in a cornfield